kartik-212004/kartik/README.md

-This ain’t your typical portfolio.
+this ain’t your typical portfolio.